-While anyone can join the open funds, restricted membership funds, as the name implies, are not
+While anyone can join open health funds, restricted membership funds, as the name implies, are not

-- Linda from NSW, for example, was able to join Teachers Health because her daughter is a teacher
+- Linda from NSW was able to join Teachers Health because her daughter is a teacher.

-- Jen from Vic was able to get a membership at Defence Health due to the fact that her late father served for Australia in the Second World War
+- Jen from Victoria was able to get a membership at Defence Health because her late father served for Australia in the Second World War.

-- Ann from NSW re-joined CBHS as an ex-employee after 18 years
+- Ann from NSW re-joined CBHS as an ex-employee of the Commonwealth Bank after 18 years.

 Saving money isn't everything when it comes to your health, so we've made sure the restricted top-cover policies we've highlighted offer private hospital